 Where to Watch: Amazon Prime Video | PBS

 Did You Know?
 In 1969, N. Scott Momaday became the first Native writer to receive a Pulitzer Prize.
-House Made of Dawn is considered the first major work of the Native American Renaissance.
+His debut novel, House Made of Dawn, is considered the first significant work of the Native American Renaissance literary movement.

 The Body Remembers When the World Broke Open (2019)